Repeal Entire Littering and Disposal of Refuse Rule (Article 153 of the New York City Health Code)

 However, current day-to-day management and regulation of these matters are the responsibility of State and other City agencies.
 As noted above, DSNY is responsible for enforcement of street cleanliness, littering and dumping laws in accordance with Title 16 of the NYC Administrative Code and Title 16 of the Rules of the City of New York.
 The NYS Department of Environmental Conservation and City Department of Environmental Protection monitor and maintain the cleanliness of the navigable waters surrounding the city and, in compliance with the federal Clean Waters Act and the NYS Environmental Conservation Law, limit and treat sewage contaminants that may find their way into the city’s waters.
 The NYC Department of Buildings enforces the Building Code and its rules concerning management of dust and debris at building construction sites.

-While the Board of Health now repeals the remaining portions of Article 153, which has not been enforced for many years, the Department continues to take very seriously its responsibilities under the NYC Charter which authorizes the Department to “supervise and regulate the public health aspects of sewage disposal and water pollution.”
+While the Department is proposing that the Board of Health repeal the remaining portions of Article 153, which has not been enforced for many years, the Department continues to take very seriously its responsibilities under the NYC Charter which authorizes the Department to “supervise and regulate the public health aspects of sewage disposal and water pollution.”
 The Board of Health and the Commissioner supervise and regulate these areas by using their authority under Title 17 of the NYC Administrative Code to order abatement and remediation of any nuisances that might contaminate the City’s navigable waters and streets and that endanger the health of any person or the public health.

-Following are brief descriptions of the provisions of Article 153 and the reasons for their repeal:
+Following are brief descriptions of the current provisions of Article 153 and the reasons for their repeal:

 - §153.03-Exposure or agitation of certain materials prohibited.